Jihan Yao

 Logo Ph.D student at University of Washington

 I am a 2nd-year PhD student at Paul G. Allen School of Computer Science & Engineering, University of Washington.
-I am fortunate to be advised by Prof. Banghua Zhu.
+I am fortunate to be co-advised by Prof. Banghua Zhu and Prof. Yulia Tsvetkov.
 Prior to that, I received my bachelor's degree from the Department of Computer Science and Technology at Tsinghua University.

 My research interests primarily focus on Large Foundation Models: